Prospective Internship Host Information

 A: A timeline for hosts can be found here.
-Our goal is to have proposals collected by end of October.
-We post the positions for students in late December/early January and start the first-round student interviews in February.
+The goal is to have proposals collected by early November.
+The internship positions are posted in late December/early January and the student application deadline is at the end of January each year.

 Q: How long is a typical internship?

-A: We expect our students to work full-time (35-40 hours a week) at the internship site.
-Our internships are 10 weeks long and the exact start and end dates can be worked out directly between the host organization manager/mentor and the student.
+A: Internships are full-time (35-40 hours a week) for 9 to 10 consecutive weeks.
+The exact start and end dates can be decided by the host organization supervisor/mentor and the student intern.

 Q: Are the internships paid?

-A: Yes, the Bill Lane Center provides a lump sum stipend between $7,500-$10,000, depending on a student's financial aid qualifications and the internship location.
+A: Yes, the Bill Lane Center provides a stipend between $7,500-$10,000, depending on a student's financial aid qualifications and any internship location supplement, if applicable.

 Q: What do students do for housing and transportation?
 Is this the responsibility of the internship host?

-A: Bill Lane Center staff read all applications and conduct a preliminary interview process with select applicants.
-The top two to six candidates are shared with the host organization's internship supervisor/mentor.
+A: Bill Lane Center staff read all the applications and conduct a preliminary interview process with select applicants.
+The top two to six candidates' applications are forwarded for consideration to the host organization's internship supervisor/mentor.
 Organizations are expected to read the applications and interview the candidates before making a final selection.

 Q: When does a final decision need to be made regarding student selection?

-A: The Center strives to work with the host organizations to fill the positions by early- to mid-March.
+A: The Bill Lane Center strives to work with the host organizations to fill the positions by early- to mid-March.
 Once a student is offered a position, they must decide within 48 hours whether to accept the offer and, should they accept, they sign a participation agreement with the Bill Lane Center and a waiver with Stanford University.

 Q: What happens once the student accepts their position with the internship organization?

-A: Students will be expected to reach out to their internship supervisors directly to determine the 10-week start and end dates for the summer internship and to discuss expectations.
-Students will then create a learning plan, which they submit to their supervisor/mentor in order to discuss and align summer responsibilities and expectations between the host organization and intern.
+A: Students are expected to contact their internship supervisors directly to determine the start and end dates for the summer internship and to discuss expectations.
+Students will then create a learning plan, which they submit to their supervisor/mentor, in order to discuss and align summer responsibilities and expectations between the host organization and intern.

 Q: What kind of contact should the organization have with the Bill Lane Center over the summer?

-Deadline to provide updated internship position descriptions with desired profile for interns (major, interests, any special skills required, e.g., GIS, excel, etc)
+The proposal is to provide organization information, internship position descriptions and details and include any desired intern profile (major, interests, any special skills or knowledge required, e.g., GIS, excel, etc)

 The education manager will contact each agency or organization that submitted a proposal with the Center's decision of whether it will be able to support an intern for the upcoming summer.

-The signed Memorandum of Understanding (MOU) is between the agency or organization and the Bill Lane Center and details the expectations for the internship.
+The signed Memorandum of Understanding (MOU) is signed by the agency or organization and the Bill Lane Center and details the expectations for the internship.